 Once you have two layers of border glued together, you can repeat the steps as many times as you desire.
 Start each new layer face-up and glue 6-8″ along one edge to hold your spacing.
 Then flip the whole thing order and let the straight lines guide you as you glue the rest of the strip.
 Many of my classroom board have 4-5 layers of border.
 It works even when you have that many pieces.

 If you accidentally glue a border crooked or have any other mishaps along the way, just give a gentle tug to separate the glued layers.
 If you used a thin line of hot glue, they will come apart (even if the glue has dried).
 Reposition your strips of border and apply a new line of hot glue to re-adhere the strips.
-This project is very forgiving of mistakes.
+This project is very forgiving of mistakes as you work to layer bulletin board borders.

 Photos and video by BTW Photography.
-Brian Weitzel from BTW Photography is one of the most talented people I know and I was so pleased to hand the camera off to Brian and his assistant, Eric for this tutorial.
-Thank you gentlemen!
+Brian Weitzel from BTW Photography is one of the most talented people I know and I was so pleased to hand the camera off to Brian for this tutorial.

 Once your borders are finished, they are ready to hang!
 I use staples to attach the pieces just like any other bulletin board.
 Sections of border that are only a few feet long are very easy to hang.
 I created several faux-bulletin boards around my classroom and trimmed them with layered border as well.
 In those spaces, I used hot glue or packing tape to attach the borders to the paper backing.
 Both adhesives worked just fine.